OliverMensahDev/barePHP/README.md

     application folder - is where the whole framework files are created public folder - will host all static files like images, css, js, etc.

+## application folder sub-structure
+        404 folder: Any incoming URL which are not associated with any controller action are reroutes to this folder to inform the user that the requested page does not exist in this application.

+        Config folder: This folder houses the configuration file.
+The file has information concerning database connection settings, URLROOT, APPROOT and the name for the project.

+        Controllers Folder: The C in the MVC happens in this folder.
+All controllers associated with an application are created here.

+        Core Folder: This contains file called Core.php that loads controllers, format incoming URL’s into MVC friendly URL.
+Also, it contains BaseController.php file that helps to load views and models.
+The remaining file in this folder is Database.php that provides an abstract layer for database operations.

+        Helpers Folder: This is where other utilities needed by developers to perform specific functions are created and housed.

+        Models Folder: The folder will house all files needed to perform and maintain data and business logic.

+        Views Folder: This folder serves as the directory where all files needed to be served to the client are housed.

+        .htaccess File: The .htaccess file helps to map the incoming URL as a querying string.
+With the help of .htaccess file in the root directory the domain name appends public to the URL to help get access to the starting file.
+For instance if the domain name is “http://oliver.com”, it becomes “http://oliver.com/public”.
+The .htaccess file in this directory then helps to reverse the newly created URL to the old URL.

+        bootstrap.php File: This file loads all the files and instantiate the class needed to start the entire project.
+## public folder sub-structure
+This is where most of the framework structure are housed and that is where developers will be using a lot to build their applications.
+It consists of other folders, .htaccess file and a bootstrap file.
+These provide utilities encompassing the entire framework, loading the files needed to start the framework;

 # Important Constants
     URLROOT  : helps to create dyanmic links to pages, images, css, js files.
   ```